-The world of business is always in flux.
+The world of business is always in a flux.
 The idea of commerce standing still is completely contrary to the entire concept.
 It isn’t impossible, but likely improbable.
 Even when the US housing bubble burst in 2008, rocking the very foundation of the banking industry, business kept morphing and marching forward.

 Since the US recession, entrepreneurs have emerged in bigger numbers than ever before in recorded history.
 Speaking from that perspective, I knew, along with millions of others that we could not afford to let ourselves get entangled in a situation like the 2008 debacle again.
 We were not going to let ourselves be completely at the mercy of an ominously dictated economy if there was a way around it.